subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 ##  Control in Latent Space

 In the previous section we showed how we can solve the difficult problem of translating between dissimilar datasets by establishing a correspondence between their Latent Spaces.
-There are other intractable problems whose solution is simplified by operating in their Latent Spaces, and in this section we will look at the problem of Optimal Control.
+There are other intractable problems whose solution is simplified by operating in their Latent Spaces, and in this section we will consider the problem of Optimal Control.

+One way of formulating the problem of Optimal Control is as a multistep problem, where an Ageent tries to maximize an objective, usually called a Reward.
+At each step the Agent has access to the state S of the world in which it operating, and has to decide to take one of several Actions A that are available to it.
+Furthermore the Agent's Action causes the state S of the world to change in an unpredictable way.
+The Agent's Action A can be formulated as a function f of its current state S, so that $A = f(S)$, for a class of problems called Markov Decision Processes.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat25.png)

 Figure: The Latent Space for Screens Shots for the Atari game of Space Invadors

+Consider the problem owhere the Agent is tasked with playing a video game.
+The State S that it has access to consists of current and perhaps the past few screens of the game, while the Actions correspond to manipulations of the game controller.
+Given that the number of possible States is some uncountably large number, before that advent of Deep Learning the solution to this problem was intractable.
+A few years ago the company Deep Mind came up with a system they called DQN (for Deep Q Networks) that actually solved this problem for case of Atari games.
+Their solution involved training a Neural Network to implement the control function f.
+The input into the Neural Network was the last 4 screens of the game, while its output was a prediction of the Game Controller A. Once again this network processed the input image and converted its hundreds of thousands of pixels into a vector in Latent Space, which was then mapped onto one of the control Actions.
+An example of this Latent Space for the game of Space Invadors in shown in Fig. (after being mapped into 2D space using the T-SNE method).

 ## Optimization in Latent Space